 - Secret History (2016) – A Novella

 The first era of the Mistborn series has a dark and gritty tone, with themes of oppression, rebellion, and sacrifice.
 The characters are complex and well-developed, with their own motivations and flaws.
-The magic system is unique and well-explained, with clear rules and limitations, and these rules and limitations are followed throughout the series.

-Mistborn Era 2
+Mistborn Era 2:

 The second era of the Mistborn series is set several hundred years after the events of the first era.
 It consists of four books:

-The second era of the Mistborn series has a more lighthearted tone than the first, with elements of steampunk and detective fiction.
 The magic system has evolved since the first era, with new metals and abilities introduced.
 The characters are still complex and well-developed but with a more humorous and adventurous edge.

-Mistborn Era 3 & 4
+Mistborn Era 3 & 4:

-The author, Brandon Sanderson, has announced that there will be a third era of the Mistborn series, set even further in the future than the second era, probably a couple of decades to a century further than the second one.
-This era will feature a new cast, with a few returning characters, and explore new aspects of the world and the magic system.
+Brandon Sanderson has announced that a third era will be set even further in the future than the second era, probably a couple of decades to a century further than the second one.

 And then there will also be a fourth era that will be set even further in the future.
 This final Mistborn trilogy will be a space opera!